 Shame on us if we’re not willing to suffer a little for Christ’s church when Christ suffered so much for us.
-He came not from America but from Heaven and took upon himself the likeness of sinful flesh.
+He came not from another country but from Heaven and took upon himself the likeness of sinful flesh.
 He suffered outside the gate in order to save us through his own bloody death.
 We have done nothing.
 He has done everything.
 Let us follow him outside of the camp.
 Let us leave behind the love of this world and the desire for ease.
 Let us be increasingly willing to bear the reproach that he endured.
 O, may we know him, and the power of his resurrection, and share in his sufferings, and become like him in his death!
 Please pray for our hearts, that we press on to know Christ and become like him.

 I don’t believe every Christian needs to move to India as a missionary (though we’re always looking for a few good men).
 And I think there are good and godly reasons for missionaries to leave the field.
 We may have to leave one day.
 Maybe because of failing health.
 Maybe we’ll be more useful somewhere else.
 I don’t think pastors in America with backyards are living lives of ease.
 I know the toil so many of you endure!
 But we know ourselves, we know where Christ has called us at this time, and he has not released us from our post.
 We need to keep marching.
 There are lost to share the gospel with, there are interns to train in theology and pastoral ministry, there’s our local church to strengthen.
 There are young men and women to open our home for discipleship.
 There are churches to be planted in this dark, dark land.
 At this time, with God’s help through your prayers, we press on.